youbetterdont/slashdiablo-maphack/README.md

 Mustache[stash]: {{#this}}* {{>item}}\n\n{{/this}}
 ```

-# Release Notes for JimmyTheJ's 1.8.12 changes
+# Release Notes for 1.9.1
-* Added several keywords to ItemDisplay
+* Added several new keywords to ItemDisplay
   * MAXDUR for enhanced durability percent
   * FRES for fire resistance
   * CRES for cold resistance